FIND A GRAVE

 WWI Personnel Records (LAC) A treasure trove of WWI HR Records including payroll registers!
 Hair, eyecolour and next-of-kin address can be found too.

-St James Cemetery, Toronto opened early1840's and is still in use today.
+St James Cemetery, Toronto opened in the early1840's and is still in use today.
 The church doesn't have an online database but a partial list can be found HERE.
+The resident genealogist isvery helpful and delighted to answer any questions.
+Drop by or email.
 It's a beautiful cemetery and well worth a walk around to read and respect our early pioneers.
 There is much sadness in old in old cemeteries as child and young adult deaths were all too common.